Careers in engineering present challenging positions and career opportunities across a variety of industries.

 The University of Southern California is also a top ranked aerospace engineering degree program provider, and its undergraduate courses include both air and space studies.

 Aerospace engineers looking for a career edge typically embark upon graduate and doctoral studies.
 Georgia Institute of Technology and Wichita State University have two of the top aerospace engineering advanced degree programs in the country; Wichita State University is also famous for the amount of research funding it has secured for its graduate students, doctoral candidates, and professors.

 Aerospace Engineering Employment & Outlook

 Although aerospace engineering is an exciting career field, those wishing to enter the industry expect strong competition for positions.
-According to the U.S. Bureau of Labor Statistics (BLS), the job growth for this engineering specialty is only projected to rise at a rate of five percent over the next seven years.
+According to the U.S. Bureau of Labor Statistics (BLS), the job growth for this engineering specialty is projected to rise at a rate of 6% between 2022-2032.
 This specialty lags behind other engineering disciplines in job growth by six percent and is well under the national average growth rate for jobs in other industries.

 Typical Aerospace Engineer Salary

 Aerospace engineering salaries depend upon many factors including experience, industry segment, job location, and educational credentials.
 Senior-level aerospace engineers obviously command higher salaries than their junior-level counterparts.
 Additionally, aerospace engineers that work on defense systems that require security clearances often have higher salaries than those simply working on commercial aircraft upgrades.

 These engineers working in the defense industry also experience a greater amount of job security while their colleagues who work on commercial aircraft worry about manufacturing jobs being sent overseas.
 According to the BLS, the average annual salary earned by an aerospace engineer in 2022 was $126,880.

 Career Advancement Opportunities